Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/CONTRIBUTING.md

 This variable is now self descriptive, meaning we can just look at the name of variable and understand that it is for layout overlay.

-With self descriptive name like `reloadTableData` you can easily understand than it will just reload the table data and won't affect any other on going process.
+With self descriptive name like `reloadTableData` you can easily understand that it will just reload the table data and won't affect any other ongoing process.

-This kind of self descriptive names will allow use to easily skim through code and allow us changing portion of the code without worry of breaking the whole code.
+This kind of self descriptive name will allow users to easily skim through code and allow us changing portion of the code without worrying about breaking the whole code.

 ### ♻️ DRY